kagaimiq/jielie/ip/sd.md

 except for the last byte, which is replaced with a valid CRC7 of this command frame.

 Then the next 6 or 16 bytes hold the bits shifted in from the CMD line after it noticed a start bit, for a 48 or 136-bit response.

-Out of the 136 bits only 128 bits are received (or stored?) for some reason..
+Only first 128 bits of response is stored in the buffer, which means that we are loosing the CRC7 field, which is more useful than the first 8 bits which usually doesn't contain any useful data, so the conventional hosts usually store the last 128 bits to be able to still fit into four 32-bit wide registers.

 Here's an example of the buffer contents on a SEND_CSD (CMD9) command with a 136-bit response:
 ```